 Note: The logged information is currently fairly limited, and is primarily meant for debugging purposes to indicate how far into initialization sequence the program has gone, and for license info.
 If there are specific needs or requirements, please contact IMG technical support for further info.
-It is anticipated that more documentation and log options will be added in the future information at IMG's Developer's Corner (http://www.imgpresents.com/imgdev.htm).
+It is anticipated that more documentation and log options will be added in the future.